honganh99-byte/Data-Pipeline-Coding-Project/README.md

 ## Conclusion

 This Data Pipeline Project is my **first step into coding**.
 It may be small, but it carries a bigger meaning: my determination to **learn beyond my major**, my ability to **adapt to new tools**, and my motivation to apply these skills in the real world.

-I look forward to continuing this journey with EY, where I can transform this curiosity into **professional expertise in ABAP consulting**.